 As a dispensing optician, your day-to-day responsibilities* may include:

-- and doing business tasks, such as maintaining sales records, keeping track of customers' prescriptions and ordering inventory.
+- Business tasks, such as maintaining sales records, keeping track of customers' prescriptions and ordering inventory.

 You'll be on your way!

-As you begin your career as a dispensing optician, the ongoing development of your skills can create increased opportunities for advancement.
-Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on the fast track.
+A commitment to your career can result in the ongoing development of your skills and increased opportunities for advancement.
+Even after you start your career, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on track.